A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 Nearly everything needed for the suburban lifestyle had been provided by Levitt & Sons, including schools, parks, pools and churches.
 Local shopping could be done at a Village Green.
 Not a regional shopping center, per se, a retail-type Village Green would contain a small variety of stores, such as a pharmacy and grocer.

-This could now be seen as a major oversight of Levitt & Sons.
+This could now be seen as an oversight of Levitt & Sons.
 "Levittowners" desired -and required- greater shopping options in the immediate vicinity of their homes.
 This had not been an initial consideration, and was eventually provided by two New York businessmen not related to the Levitts.

 In January 1950, The New York Times announced that a consortium headed by Irving Berger and Gilbert Tilles was planning to build "one of the largest suburban business centers in the east" on a 45-acre tract, located 24 miles east of Times Square.